-It is no secret that student loans cause debt ratio issues when qualifying for a home loan.
+When trying to buy a home, it is no secret that student loans cause debt ratio issues.
 Per a recent Federal Reserve report**, student loan debt is rising at an alarming rate of $2,701 per second!
 As of January 2017, student loan debt is approximately $1.4 trillion.
 Obviously this is a wide-spread problem for many borrowers.
-While we don’t have a solution for this stat, we do have a great option for those with large amounts of student debt to become homeowners.
+While we don’t have a solution for this stat, we do have a great option for those with even large amounts of student debt to become homeowners.
+Over the years many buyers have learned that you cannot use the low income based repayment terms to qualify for a home loan.
+But, now you can!

-How to Buy a Home with Student Loans
+How to Buy a Home with Income Based Repayment Student Loans

-As mentioned, we have a solution, but there are rules.
-Often mortgage loans will not count the low to no payment for student loans with Income Based Repayment (IBR).
-The norm is to count either 1% of the outstanding balance or use the fully amortized payment.
-This guideline disqualifies many buyers with debt because it creates a high debt to income ratio.
+As mentioned, we have a solution.
+But, there are rules.
+Obviously, the 1% of the balance guideline disqualifies many buyers because it creates a high debt to income ratio.
+This is especially true when the student loan balances are high.

 For example, owing $75,000 would mean a $750 payment (using 1% of the balance).
 So even if the required student loan payment in this example is only $50, lenders often count $750.
 Obviously, it is hard for many buyers to qualify with this level of payment among other debts.

-However, there is a way to use IBR or reduced payments with the conventional loan offered through Freddie Mac.
+However, there is a way to use IBR or reduced payments with the Fannie Mae conventional loan.
+Not only is this an advantage, also buyers may put down as little as a 3% down payment.
+Plus, the down payment may be a gift or down payment assistance.
 By the way, it works for refinancing too!
 As long as the student loans are NOT in deferment, forbearance, or have a zero payment, this program could be a solution for the potential buyer.
 Check out the advantages:

 - Down payment may be a gift